giga-sec/gigaSec-Tech-Notes/3. Notes/+Home.md

 ### Process of Note Taking
 Fleeting
-- This is where I frequently copy, paste the snippets from articles/videos.
+- This is where I type the snippets I find interesting from articles/videos.
 - Then I read the copy pasted notes to make sense of the notes.
 I remove what that doesn't make sense.
-- Whenever, I copy paste snippets, I just straight up paste them in the note.
-I don't categorize them yet until I read them again on the note.
+- ~~Whenever, I copy paste snippets, I just straight up paste them in the note.
+I don't categorize them yet until I read them again on the note.~~ Due to me typing instead of copy pasting, I can already formulate a categorization.
-- Sometimes, categorization happens here but it's not the priority.
-The priority is reading the note again.

 Literature
 - This is sometimes a note that leads to every permanent note that I've created.